SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

    the virtual network.
 4. Bootstrap waits for the syslog-ng SSH endpoint and runs the remote syslog-ng health check.
-5. Port and downstream-host placeholders in `/etc/envoy/envoy.yaml` are replaced from environment variables.
+5. Admin, listener-port, and downstream-host placeholders in `/etc/envoy/envoy.yaml` are replaced from environment variables.
 6. The tap watcher starts before Envoy.
 Bootstrap waits up to 10 seconds for `/logs/aggregator/watcher_ready`, which is created only after `inotifywait` has installed its filesystem watch.